Independent politician: Since 2000

 Many state and local offices, particularly in the judiciary, are officially nonpartisan, providing opportunities for independents to succeed.
 For example, state superintendents of schools or city council members are normally politicians who identify as independent or with no party at all.
 This system allows voters to focus on the candidate's qualifications rather than party affiliation since this should not be stressed for these positions.

+Losers of Primary elections

+In the United States the loser of a primary election can run as an independent or represent another political party in the general election only in the states of Connecticut and New York (which are currently the only states where Electoral fusion is legal and common).
+While in all other states this practice is ether effectively or explicitly banned under sore loser laws (though sometimes they may still run as a write-in candidate).
+Examples of elections where this has occurred include the 2021 Buffalo mayoral election, 2025 New York City mayoral election, and the 2006 United States Senate election in Connecticut.